isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``server-tag-get`` command returns the configured server tag of the DHCPv4 or DHCPv6 server (:ref:`cb-sharing` explains the server tag concept)

-.. _command-server-update:
+.. _command-config-backend-pull:

-The server-update Command:
+The config-backend-pull Command:
 --------------------------

-The ``server-update`` command triggers the polling of Config Backends (which should be configured for this command to do something) explained in :ref:`dhcp4-cb-json`.
+The ``config-backend-pull`` command triggers the polling of Config Backends (which should be configured for this command to do something) explained in :ref:`dhcp4-cb-json`.